Tulip-Dev/tulip/doc/python/gettingstarted.rst

    Figure 9: Using the autocompletion list to get the graph properties names.

-    * **Autocompletion list for sub-graphs** Tulip allows to manipulate a large hierarchy of sub-graphs.
-References to those sub-graphs can be retrieved with their names through the use of the dedicated method :meth:`tlp.Graph.getSubGraph`.
+    * **Autocompletion list for subgraphs** Tulip allows to manipulate a large hierarchy of subgraphs.
+References to those subgraphs can be retrieved with their names through the use of the dedicated method :meth:`tlp.Graph.getSubGraph`.
 When requesting the autocompletion list for the following context : *graph.getSubGraph(*, the list will be filled with all the names of the graphs present in the hierarchy. :ref:`Figure 10<fig10>` shows an example of that use case.